 Like all moms, I want the best for my child, whether that be food, development or comfort.
 One of the best things I have bought was a Dockatot (Sleepyhead in Europe) baby lounger.
-This Dockatot review
+This Dockatot review covers mine and my daughter’s experience with the Dockatot Deluxe baby lounger.

 As a new mom, it’s quite hard to adjust to the change in lifestyle a new baby brings.
 Having to resolve the work- baby-life balance can be a challenge.
 When I get in from work my focus is devoted to little E until after bedtime.